Truck Accident Lawyer

 Getting pictures or video of the accident scene is also useful if you or another party or bystander are able to take photos or video shortly after the incident.

-Also, take clear pictures of your injuries, even if you don’t feel significant pain at first.
+Also, take clear pictures of your truck accident injuries, even if you don’t feel significant pain at first.

-Get all medical records from any hospital or doctor visits related to the accident as well.
+Get all medical records from any hospital or doctor visits related to the accident reconstruction as well.

 Here’s a list of the steps you should take after being involved in a trucking accident: